peterlugtig/svyset_manifesto/README.md

 [@bradytwest](https://twitter.com/bradytwest) on Twitter.
 Website: http://www-personal.umich.edu/~bwest/

-Peter Lugtig is
-Associate Professor at the Department of Methodology and Statistics in the School of Social and Behavioural Sciences, University of Utrecht.
+Peter Lugtig is Associate Professor at the Department of Methodology and Statistics in the School of Social and Behavioural Sciences, Utrecht University.
-[@PeterLugtig](https://twitter.com/PeterLugtig) on Twitter.
+His interest in this project come from teaching courses on survey methodology and frequent discussions with data users on whether and how to use survey weights in analyes [@PeterLugtig](https://twitter.com/PeterLugtig) on Twitter.
 Website: http://www.peterlugtig.com/